-- 1. Please read this manual before you operate your projector.
-Save it for future reference. - 2.
-Do not look straight at the projector lens during operation.
+- Please read this manual before you operate your projector.
+Save it for future reference. - Do not look straight at the projector lens during operation.
 The intense light beam may damage your eyes. - 3.
-Refer servicing to qualified service personnel. - 4.
-Always open the lens shutter or remove the lens cap when the projector lamp is on. - 5.
+Refer servicing to qualified service personnel. - Always open the lens shutter or remove the lens cap when the projector lamp is on. - 5.
 In some countries, the line voltage is NOT stable.
 This projector is designed to operate safely within a mains voltage between 100 to 240 volts AC, but could fail if power cuts or surges of ±10 volts occur.
 In areas where the mains voltage may fluctuate or cut out, it is recommended that you connect your projector through a power stabilizer, surge protector or uninterruptible power supply (UPS). - 6.
 Do not block the projection lens with any objects when the projector is under operation as this could cause the objects to become heated and deformed or even cause a fire.
 To temporarily turn off the lamp, press BLANK on the projector or remote control. - The lamp becomes extremely hot during operation.
 Allow the projector to cool for approximately 45 minutes prior to removing the lamp assembly for replacement. - 8.
 Do not operate lamps beyond the rated lamp life.
-Excessive operation of lamps beyond the rated life could cause them to break on rare occasions. - 9.
-Never replace the lamp assembly or any electronic components unless the projector is unplugged. - 10.
-Do not place this product on an unstable cart, stand, or table.
-The product may fall, sustaining serious damage.

-11. Do not attempt to disassemble this projector.
-There are dangerous high voltages inside which may cause death if you should come into contact with live parts.
-The only user serviceable part is the lamp which has its own removable cover.

-Under no circumstances should you ever undo or remove any other covers.
-Refer servicing only to suitably qualified professional service personnel.

-- 12. Do not place this projector in any of the following environments. - Space that is poorly ventilated or confined.
-Allow at least 50 cm clearance from walls and free flow of air around the projector. - Locations where temperatures may become excessively high, such as the inside of a car with all windows rolled up. - Locations where excessive humidity, dust, or cigarette smoke may contaminate optical components, shortening the projector's life span and darkening the picture. - Locations near fire alarms - Locations with an ambient temperature above $40^\circ C\,/\,104^\circ F$ - Locations where the altitudes are higher than 3000 m (10000 feet).
+Excessive operation of lamps beyond the rated life could cause them to break on rare occasions. - Never replace the lamp assembly or any electronic components unless the projector is unplugged. - Do not place this product on an unstable cart, stand, or table.
+The product may fall, sustaining serious damage. - 11.
+Do not attempt to disassemble this projector.
+There are dangerous high voltages inside which may cause death if you should come into contact with live parts. - Under no circumstances should you ever undo or remove any other covers.
+Refer servicing only to suitably qualified professional service personnel. - 12.
+Do not place this projector in any of the following environments. - Space that is poorly ventilated or confined.
+Allow at least 50 cm clearance from walls and free flow of air around the projector. - Locations where temperatures may become excessively high, such as the inside of a car with all windows rolled up. - Locations where excessive humidity, dust, or cigarette smoke may contaminate optical components, shortening the projector's life span and darkening the picture. - Locations near fire alarms - Locations with an ambient temperature above 40°C / 104°F - Locations where the altitudes are higher than 3000 m (10000 feet).